Meet Dr. Meera Harhay

 When you combine kidney disease with diabetes and dialysis, it’s particularly dangerous.
 For those patients, getting care early can prevent bad outcomes.
 If you are one of the many patients who require dialysis from kidney disease as a result of diabetes, the key is to get a transplant as soon as possible if you are healthy enough to do so.

-Speaking of transplants, you were featured in an article that discussed the racial disparities in access to living donor kidney transplants.
+Speaking of transplants, you were featured in an article that discussed the racial disparities in access to living-donor kidney transplants.
 Working in a diverse city like Philadelphia, is this something you continue to see and work on?

 I just received a grant from the government to do kidney transplant research, and this is actually what I plan to focus on.
 Our population of transplant candidates in this city is very diverse and faces several challenges, so I plan to focus on what keeps certain populations from getting a transplant and why those hurdles are there.

 The kidney allocation system has changed dramatically in the last year.
-It used to be that you had to go and be evaluated at a transplant center, and if you’re deemed healthy enough to get a transplant, you went on a waiting list.
+It used to be that you had to go and be evaluated at a transplant center, and if you were deemed healthy enough to get a transplant, you went on a waiting list.
 You moved up on that waiting list based on the amount of time you were on it.
 And it became clear that certain groups of people just weren’t getting transplants because they weren’t being evaluated in time.
 Instead, they were spending years and years on dialysis before getting evaluated, so by the time they got seen, they were much sicker.

 About a year ago, kidney allocation changed so that your waiting time doesn’t start only after you’ve been evaluated.
 Your waiting time can begin when you started dialysis.
 That means if you come in and get evaluated after being on dialysis for five years, if you get on the waiting list you’re already going to be higher up because you’ve essentially been waiting for five years.
 This will hopefully give a leg-up to sicker patients who need kidneys.
-At Drexel Transplant, we want to give people a chance at a transplant and we are sensitive to the fact that some people don’t have equal access.
+At Drexel Transplant, we want to give people a chance at a transplant, and we are sensitive to the fact that some people don’t have equal access.
 Hopefully the changes to the allocation system will help.
 And I will focus my clinical research on how to keep people healthy while waiting for a transplant.

 How do you improve patient care before and after a kidney transplant?